starvagrant/toh/toh.markdown/a_night_with_electra.md

 "Military prison can do that to a lady."

 "So what," Dr asked, continuing the massage, "could I have chosen myself?
 Did I just choose to save my own skin?
 I don't think so..."
-Creed stopped, almost as suddenly as he'd been cracked in the jaw.
-He expected Electra to say something.
+Creed stopped mid-sentence like he'd been cracked in the jaw.
+Electra had been hanging on his every word, listening with great intent.
+In the silence he expected Electra to say something.
 But she didn't.
 As he looked down into her big brown eyes for some sort of indication, the answer became apparent.
 A sudden sense of panic flooded his brain.
 He remembered the look on the face on that ancient librarian, "the scroll or your life".
 It did not resemble Electra's face in the slightest, except for the demand, "Now or never."
 It didn't take much time to decide.
 He leaned in and gave her a kiss.

 What am I doing?
 He asked himself for a moment.
 He hadn't even been able to get his bearings.
 He was certain his job at the university was hopelessly gone.
 Now that he'd met up with Electra, he'd been in a rolling state of perpetual danger.
 Any pairing would of course would put him in a quasi father role, something he wasn't prepared for.
 And yet, his locked his lips with hers.